omari-kd/Environmental-Impact-on-Food-Production/README.md

 The box plot compares land use by food category.
 Animal-based food has a higher median land use than plant-based food.
 The IQR is wider for animal-based food, indicating greater variability.

 Both categories have extremely high land use outliers.
-The highest land use (above 150m2 per 100g protein) is likely a type of livestock, likely to be lamb.
+The highest land use (above 150 m^2^ per 100 g protein) is likely a type of livestock, likely to be lamb.

 Some plant-based food also have a high land use, possibly dark chocolate.